positively-charged/bcc/doc/details.md

 }
 ```

+You can have as many private variables in your library as you like.
+When the maximum variable limit is about to be reached, the compiler will combine the remaining private variables into a single array.

 <h4>External declarations</h4>

 Variables can be declared `extern`.
 An external variable declaration is not actually a real variable.
 All it does is tell the compiler that such a variable exists in some library.
 The compiler will tell the game to import the variable when the game runs.
-External function declarations are also supported.
+Along with external variable declarations, external function declarations are also supported:

 <h6>File: <i>lib1.bcs</i></h6>
 ```